-Frozen Charlotte dolls get their name from an American folk ballad “Fair Charlotte,” which is a cautionary tale about a girl who, after refusing to wear warm clothing in the cold because she didn’t wish to cover her beautiful dress, freezes to death (again, creepy.)
+Stories say that Frozen Charlotte dolls get their name from an American folk ballad “Fair Charlotte,” which is a cautionary tale about a girl who, after refusing to wear warm clothing in the cold because she didn’t wish to cover her beautiful dress, freezes to death (again, creepy.)
 The poem and song were about a real girl named Charlotte, who went riding with her suitor, Charlie, to a winter ball in 1840.
 When she arrived at the ball, she had frozen to death.
 The story says Charlie died of a broken heart soon afterward, and they were buried together in a single tomb.

 These little dolls can be anywhere from less than an inch up to 18 inches tall, and now turn up on beaches as a highly-sought-after find.
 Many beachcombers dream of finding a tiny porcelain arm, leg, torso, or head.
 Though they are certainly not as sweet a beach find as a nice piece of sea glass or a beautiful seashell, they are fascinating and rich historical items.

 Read how “Frozen Charlotte” dolls were not called by that name until the mid-20th century in The True Story of Frozen Charlotte Dolls.